Central America is a beautiful region filled with friendly people and amazing adventure… but is Central America safe to visit for travellers?

 It means pure life in Spanish, and it’s the mantra every Tica lives by.

-After 3 blissful months spent backpacking Central America, I, admittedly, entered Costa Rica with my guard down, expecting Costa Rica to be the safest country in Central America.
+After 3 blissful months in Central America, I, admittedly, started backpacking Costa Rica with my guard down, expecting it to be the safest country in Central America.
 To my naivety, I was robbed on my second day in Costa Rica.
 Yes, second!

 My boyfriend, best friends, and I rented a car to explore Costa Rica’s lesser known beaches.